Wreath-like products of groups and their von Neumann algebras II: Outer automorphisms: Group theoretic preliminaries

-is hyperbolic relative to an isomorphic image of $S$; we identify this image with $S$.
-Let $N$ denote the image of $H$ in $G$.
-Using (\ref{Eq:G0}) and the fact that $s_f\in H$, it is easy to see that $N\lhd G$ and (c) holds.
-It remains to note that $N$ is suitable (in particular, $N\ne \{ 1\} $) and $G$ is ICC and non-elementary relatively hyperbolic with respect to $S$ by part (c) of Theorem \ref{glue}.
+It remains to note that $N$ is suitable (in particular, $N\ne \{ 1\} $) and $G$ is ICC and non-elementary relatively hyperbolic with respect to $S$ by part (c) of Theorem~\ref{glue}.
 Part (d) also follows from Theorem \ref{glue}. \end{proof}